Subtraction Architecture: Tracking Changes with Google Earth and Google Street View

-In tracking changes, we are particularly interested in the most granular level, down to the specific parcel geographies, their spatial configuration and content, their utility bundles, and their architectural compliment (know as "improvements" in real estate law).
-This scraping away of architecture comprises one of the hallmarks of disinvestment under the sign of racial capitalism in U.S. postindustrial cities.
+In tracking changes, we are interested in the most granular level, down to the specific parcel geographies, their spatial configuration and content, their utility bundles, and their architectural compliment (know as "improvements" in real estate law).
+We are particularly interested in how demolition of buildings and the resulting vacancy of land changes the urban character of a block and its surrounding neighborhood.
+After all, this scraping away of architecture comprises one of the hallmarks of disinvestment under the sign of racial capitalism in U.S. postindustrial cities.

 You can read more about our approach to architectural subtraction in the Field Notes section.
 Check it out.